April Ludgate: Background

 April Ludgate is a college student who starts out working as an intern in the Pawnee parks and recreation department.
 She speaks in a blasé, deadpan manner, and appears bored by everything and everyone.
 She lives with her parents, Larry (John Ellison Conlee) and Rita (Terri Hoyos), who, in direct contrast to their daughter, are warm and friendly.
 April is of English and Puerto Rican descent, which she says explains her "lively and colorful" personality, and is fluent in Spanish.
 She has a younger sister, Natalie (Minni Jo Mazzola), who is similarly bored and apathetic.
 Her family calls her "Zuzu".

 April is extremely uninterested in her job, regularly napping at her desk and texting constantly, and acts very dry and sarcastic around her co-workers.
 She was assigned the internship because she overslept on intern sign-up date, which she blamed on her sister Natalie for not waking her up.
+Her favorite band is Neutral Milk Hotel.

 April was responsible for uploading the staff bios onto the Pawnee parks and recreation site, and she jokingly made a fictional bio for herself that reads as follows:

 April Ludgate-Dwyer was born in Björk’s house in Iceland and grew up on Easter Island, where her parents were giant stone heads.
 She has the ability to fire beams of tacos out of her hands and she can turn her legs into tigers.

 On Sundays, April enjoys reading Family Circus and traveling through time.
 Her favorite color is greenish-transparent and her favorite movie is the one you just watched.
 April is in charge of uploading the staff bios to the website, and no one has checked over her work.

 While picking spirit dogs in season six, her coworker Donna Meagle (Retta) described her as follows:

 "You're beautiful, yet cold and aloof.
 You pride yourself on being a loner.
 You do not obey - you choose to cooperate.
 And when you stop baring your fangs to pick a mate, it's for life.
 And you're fiercely loyal to your pack.
 Which makes you a rare black Siberian husky."